eduard182/react-portfolio-3/worklog.md

+## ProjectPage, SingleItemList, and Project Stub -- May 27th, 2015
+  After some rough starts, and confusion concerning JSX/debugging gulp tasks/builds, I gradually was able to build the Project Page implementation.
+This is unstyled currently, but I plan on using flexbox, over the usual bootstrap grids for a change of pace and "standardization".
+Additionally, I need to deal with active states on buttons still, as the project page uses the first project as its initial state, but the button is not active.
+Setting the class for a certain index does not work either, as the button retains the class.
+To do this, I'll have to extend the parent's passed in click handler to remove all instances of "active" in the sibling nodes.

 ## Navbar - May 12th, 2015
   Finished the Navbar component's first iteration and it's sub component the NavbarItem.
 Upon writing this though, I have to think that a subcomponent like NavbarItem isn't exactly reusable, which is what React Components tend go for.
 I think I did this because I wanted to make a small component from scratch.
 Maybe I'll refactor these together later.